 Personal Injury Protection (PIP)

 Personal Injury Protection (PIP) coverage covers medical expenses, and, in some cases, lost wages and other damages for the policyholder and any passengers injured in the vehicle as a result of an accident.
-People with good medical and disability policies may not need the largest PIP coverage and may choose to buy the least required by the state.
+People with good medical and disability policies may not need the maximum PIP coverage and may elect to buy the minimum required by the state.
 Some states allow drivers to waive PIP coverage entirely.

 Uninsured/Underinsured Motorist Coverage

-This insurance coverage is very important, yet often overlooked.
+This coverage is very important, yet often overlooked.
 It is estimated that 1 out of 3 drivers don’t carry insurance in some areas, and this number goes up during a recession.
-21 states now need UM/UIM coverage, and these limits are usually the same as the liability limits.
-In states that do not need UM/UIM coverage, insurance companies are often required to issue such coverage unless rejected explicitly in writing.
+21 states currently require UM/UIM coverage, and these limits are usually the same as the liability limits.
+In states that do not require UM/UIM coverage, insurance companies are often required to issue such coverage unless rejected explicitly in writing.

 There are cases where Gap insurance may not always pay off the full loan value and the driver may be left with some payments.
 This could be caused by unpaid delinquent payments due at the time of loss, payment deferrals or extensions (skips), refinancing of the vehicle after purchasing the policy or late fees and other administrative fees.
 It is important for a consumer to be aware that they may still owe payment even though they purchased Gap insurance.